Socialcap-app/.github/profile/README.md

 - Our approach is fortified by [MINA Protocol's](https://minaprotocol.com/) unique Zero-Knowledge (ZK) privacy and proving capabilities.

-**Socialcap goes beyond traditional credentialing systems, offering community based decentralized voting and issuance, and a privacy-focused solution that aligns with the principles of the Open Web communities.
-By combining social consensus and MINA's ZK unique capabilities, we have established a robust and reliable credentialing system for the future of online communities.**
+**Socialcap goes beyond traditional credentialing systems, offering community based decentralized voting and issuance, and a privacy-focused solution that aligns with the principles of the Open Web communities.**

+**By combining social consensus and MINA's ZK unique capabilities, we have established a robust and reliable credentialing system for the future of online communities.**

 ## The project

-This is the index to the **Socialcap version2 project** repos and other public tool of the Socialcap team:
+This is the index to the **Socialcap version2 project** public tools for the Socialcap community:

 - **Discussions**: refer to the [Discussions tab](https://github.com/Socialcap-app/.github/discussions) tab for public ideas, features and improvement discussions.
 - **Issues**: refer to the [Issues tab](https://github.com/Socialcap-app/.github/issues) for reporting bugs, problems and other issues.